 The college collects social security numbers from all applicants for admission to ensure accurate records for required federal and state reporting.
 The college protects and restricts access to this information and assigns an SCC ID# to each applicant for internal tracking, reporting and day-to-day college business functions.
 Disclosure of your social security number is optional.
 If you choose not to provide your social security number, a substitute number will be assigned.
 However, if you plan to apply for federal financial aid or if you plan to deduct your tuition on your taxes, your social security number will be required.
-However, if you plan to apply for federal financial aid, claim North Carolina residency for tuition purposes or deduct your tuition on your taxes, your social security number will be required.
+However, if you plan to apply for federal financial access for tuition purposes or deduct your tuition on your taxes, your social security number will be required.
+If you plan to transfer to another community college or university after attending SCC, providing your SSN allows us to have an accurate number on your college transcript (which will be required as part of the transfer process).